Choosing the Best Digital Signage Display in 2025: Consumer vs. Commercial Models

 Recommended Options

-Hisense's affordability makes their TVs an attractive option for startups seeking internal communication solutions or dashboard TVs, as well as for local businesses looking to enhance customer engagement without a significant investment.
-The Class A6 and Class U6 Series, starting from only $400 for a 65-inch display, are recommended for displaying informational or educational content in settings with controlled lighting (e.g. offices, small clinics, etc.) where there is no direct sunlight.
+Hisense’s affordability makes their TVs an attractive option for startups seeking internal communication solutions or dashboard TVs, as well as for local businesses looking to enhance customer engagement without a significant investment.
+The Class A6 and Class U6 Series, now starting from around $500 for a 65-inch display, are recommended for displaying informational or educational content in settings with controlled lighting (e.g. offices, small clinics, etc.) where there is no direct sunlight.

 The Quantum ULED, Class U7, and Class U8 series have a higher price starting from $800, but they are more suitable for settings where content needs to be visually appealing, such as videos and engaging images.
 These screens also perform well in various lighting conditions, thanks to the combination of quantum dot technology and Mini LED, offering excellent brightness for any content, even when the screen is located near a big window.